wilsonify/FreshInstall/ubuntu/cuda/floatn/readme.txt

 # patch for glibc 2.26 to avoid errors in compiling with CUDA(NVCC)

-glibc 2.26 has a new feature,
+glibc > 2.26 has a new feature, i.e. "128-bit floating point"
-i.e. "128-bit floating point as defined by ISO/IEC/IEEE 60559:2011 (IEEE 754-2008) and ISO/IEC TS 18661-3:2015".

-which causes an incompatabiltiy between nvcc and glic
+which causes an incompatibility between nvcc and glic

 ```
 /usr/include/x86_64-linux-gnu/bits/floatn.h(74): error: invalid argument to attribute "__mode__"